SoftStoneDevelop/Gedaq/README.md

 }

 ```
-We just mark anywhere in the code with a special attribute (class, structure, method) that tells the analyzer to generate the data acquisition code.
+We just mark anywhere in the code with a special attribute (class, structure, method) that tells the analyzer to generate the code.
 Let's mark the Person class itself with an attribute:

 ```C#